OpenTTD/OpenTTD/readme.txt

     Version 10.0 and earlier fail a configure check and fail with recent system headers.
     Version 10.1 fails to compile station_gui.cpp.
-    Version 11.1 fails with internal error when compiling network.cpp.
+    Version 11.1 fails with an internal error when compiling network.cpp.
   - Clang/LLVM 2.8 and earlier.
   - (Open) Watcom.